 Intersection analysis shall be conducted using Synchro 10 or equivalent software for unsignalized and signalized intersections.
 Analysis shall evaluate overall intersection LOS and LOS of individual movements with HCM Reports.
-SimTraffic shall be run a minimum of 10 times for each scenario to provide the 95th percentile queuing for each intersection.
-SimTraffic intervals shall be a minimum of 15 minute seeding or sufficient duration to saturate the model and recordings of 60 minutes.
-Roadways with traffic signals shall be treated as coordinated systems for the model runs.
-Synchro 10 default settings are provided in Attachment B.
+SimTraffic shall be run a minimum of 10 times (with no specific seed number)